briankoser/sfc-listeners-guide/episodes/0188-harry-potter-spinoffs-and-other-news.md

 {% timeLink podcast_file_url, '22:29' %} A look at the Clifford mythology

-Ben is Right: {% workTitle "Pirates of the Caribbean 5" %} is delayed because {% workTitle "The Lone Ranger" %} bombed
+Ben is Right: {% work "Pirates of the Caribbean 5" %} is delayed because {% work "The Lone Ranger" %} bombed

 What the Frodo: someone secretly filmed a horror movie at Disney Land.